 Under the skin the New ZOE gets a powerful 52 kWh Z.E.
 50 battery that delivers a range of up to 245 miles (WLTP) – the best driving range in its segment and an increase of 32 per cent over the previous 41 kWh pack.
 Despite the increase in range and capacity, the battery has not increased in size physically, meaning no loss of interior space.

-With the availability of a muscular 100 kW motor on GT Line models,
+the availability of a muscular 100 kW motor on GT Line models, the New

 equipped with many innovative features.
 The Renault EASY CONNECT